rust-lang/rfcs/text/0000-rand-crate-redesign.md

 no good uses (e.g. games usually do not require good quality generators).

 ### Special `Rng` implementations

+[`ConstRng`] is a special implementation yielding a given constant repeatedly.
+It is sometimes useful for testing.

+**Question:** are there any good reasons *not* to include [`ConstRng`]?
+Or perhaps `rand` should also include a looping-sequence generator or a counting generator, or a generator based on an iterator?

 [`ReadRng`] is an adaptor implementing `Rng` by returning data from any source supporting `Read`, e.g. files.
 It is used by `OsRng` to read from